Where Do I Begin Looking For A Job?

 What Are Your Hours and Location?

-Office hours during the academic year are Monday through Friday, from 8:30 AM until 4:30 PM.
-The same hours apply to our Career Resource Area.
-Career Services is located on the first floor of the Student Services Center, L120, opposite the Advising and Counseling area.
-The main phone number is 860-512-3372.
-The secondary phone number is 860-512-3374.
+Office hours during the academic year are Monday through Friday, from 8:30 AM until 4:00 PM.
+Career Services is located on the first floor of the Student Services Center, L120g, The main phone number is 860-512-3372.